 - Are they actually doing what they claim they are supposed to do?
 Does mixing it with any other thing increase or decrease efficiency?

 • You can also try alternating DIY and store-bought.
-For example, DIY leave-in conditioner with a store-bought deep conditioner.
+For example, one-use DIY leave-in conditioner with a store-bought deep conditioner.